 This record keeping is solely your responsibility -- after all, you're the boss.
 At tax time, use Schedule C to report your business income and expenses.
 Subtract the expenses from the income to get your net profit from self-employment.
 Your net profit is then included on your personal income tax return and taxed in the same way as your other income.
 If you do work as an independent contractor, you can expect to receive 1099 forms from your clients, reporting the amounts they paid you during the year.

 In addition to income taxes, everyone must pay Social Security and Medicare taxes.
 If you are self-employed you need to make these tax payments yourself since you don’t have an employer to send it in for you.
-For 2013, employees pay 7.65 percent of their income in Social Security and Medicare taxes with their employers making an additional payment of 7.65 percent.
+For 2014, employees pay 7.65 percent of their income in Social Security and Medicare taxes with their employers making an additional payment of 7.65 percent.
 The Social Security portion of the tax is paid on the first $117,000 of employment income in 2014.

 Unfortunately, when you are self-employed you pay both portions of these taxes -- for a total of 15.3 percent.
 However, you get to claim a deduction for a portion of this when you file your tax return.
 You calculate these employment taxes on a Schedule SE attachment to your personal tax return.